 This baby handles like a dream, too, with its swivel action, onboard crevice tools, on/off brush roll for carpet and hard-surface floors and hose that stretches to 12-feet.
 The power cord is 30 feet long and stores easily on the back.
-I’m so sold on Shark Navigator, I bought two: one for home and one for the EC office.
+I’m so sold on Shark Navigator Lift-Away Professional, I bought two: one for home and one for the EC office.

 Regular retail for this machine is $249, but you can be sure I didn’t pay that.
-In fact, Shark Navigator is currently available here for $149 with free shipping.
+In fact, Shark Navigator is currently available here for $199 with Prime shipping.